Skip to Content

 The ingredients

-However, I want to elaborate on some specific components of the tandoori chicken marinades, so that you will have better control of the flavor should you want to adjust or look for a substitute in case some ingredients are unavailable.
+However, I want to elaborate on some specific components of the tandoori chicken marinades so that you will have better control of the flavor should you want to adjust or look for a substitute in case some ingredients are unavailable.

+a.
 Yogurt

 Yogurt also acts as a meat tenderizer due to its slight acidity.
-For the same reason, I also add some yogurt when I marinate the Ayam Goreng (Malaysian-style fried chicken).
+For the same reason, I add some yogurt when I marinate the Ayam Goreng (Malaysian-style fried chicken).

+b.
 Ginger garlic paste

 Ginger garlic paste is one of the essential items in Indian cooking.
 The most basic preparation is to blend 100g of garlic and 100g of ginger with a tablespoon of cooking oil.
 The ginger-garlic paste stores well if refrigerated.
 You may make a batch and keep the remainder for future use.
-If you are not cooking Indian food very often, cut the amount by half.
+If you are not cooking Indian food often, cut the amount by half.
 Alternatively, you can purchase the ready-made ginger garlic paste.

+c.
 Chili powder

 The color of chili powder will change over time.
-If you notice the color of your chili powder no longer has a vibrant red color and looks slightly dull and brownish, discard it and get the new one.
+If you notice the color of your chili powder no longer has a vibrant red color and looks slightly dull and brownish, discard it and get a new one.

+d.
 Lime juice

 Use the small lime (Kasturi lime).
 An alternative is to substitute it with lemon juice.

+e.
 Garam Masala

 Garam Masala is a spice mix widely used in Indian cuisine.
-It is equivalent to the five-spice powder for Chinese cooking, but the combination is different.
+It is equivalent to the five-spice powder for Chinese cooking, but the combination differs.
 It should be available at the Indian grocery store near you.
 Here is a simple recipe if you want to make it at home.
 (I purchase from the store for simplicity).

 Ingredients :